Drangleic

 A soul is similar to a curse, and those who possess a strong soul are taken over by a stronger curse.

-The King of Drangleig, Vanclad, controlled the curse with his powerful soul, and eventually decided to start pursuing the fire that was at the beginning of it all.
+The King of Drangleic, Vanclad, controlled the curse with his powerful soul, and eventually decided to start pursuing the fire that was at the beginning of it all.

 Can open the King’s Gate if worn.

 Acquire power and meet the king.
-The one who once revitalized this Drangleig and approached the source of souls.
+The one who once revitalized this Drangleic and approached the source of souls.
 King Vanclad.

 This country is now completely destroyed, but it was once the origin of a great king.
 The king’s name is Vanclad.
 The one who approached the source of souls.
 He must have possessed a beautiful soul, don’t you think?